PrasadPatil29/plant-leaf-disease-predication/README.md

 Contributions to the Plant Leaf Disease Detection Project are welcome!
 If you find any issues or want to add new features, feel free to submit bug reports, feature requests, or pull requests to help improve the project.

-## Contact

-For any inquiries or questions, please contact [saqlainrashed2001@gmail.com](mailto:your-email-address).
-We would love to hear your feedback and suggestions!